Healthdirect Free Australian health advice you can count on.

 • walking in nature

-• recognising unhelpful sources of stress — including pressures you place on yourself — before they become a bigger problem
+You may also be able to help keep stress levels down by recognising unhelpful sources of stress — including pressures you place on yourself — before they become a bigger problem.

-To manage feelings of stress, you can:
+To manage feelings of stress:

 It can be difficult to talk about stress with your school, college, university, or employer.
 However, if you are feeling stressed about work or study, they may be able to provide support.

-Talk to others if you can — you may well have family and friends who are willing to help.
+Talk to others if you can — you may have family and friends who are willing to help.

 Keep things in perspective.
 Don't underestimate yourself.
 However, if you cannot control something, try to direct your energy elsewhere.